stacksgov/sips/sips/sip-x/sip-x-authentication-protocol.md

 ### Verification

 Public profiles owned by users with a username can be looked up via the Stacks blockchain.
-The retrieved verifiable credential was registered by the user.
-The usual verification for VCs must be applied.
+Clients should verify that the retrieved verifiable credential was issued by the user.
+The usual verification for VCs about expiry, etc. must be applied as well.

 ## Authentication Response